-21. What documentation fulfills the requirement for proof that an organization is a community health resource?
+23. What documentation fulfills the requirement for proof that an organization is a community health resource?
 When should this information be submitted?

-Applicants must demonstrate that they are either (a) a designated community health resource, (b) a primary health care services community health resource, or (c) an access services community health resource.
-Organizations seeking to validate this designation must confirm that services are provided on a sliding fee scale or at no charge to the client.
+Applicants must demonstrate that they are either: (a) a designated community health resource; (b) a primary health care services community health resource; or (c) an access services community health resource.
+Organizations seeking to validate this designation must confirm that services are provided on a sliding scale fee schedule or at no charge to the client.
 Acceptable documentation includes the organization's sliding scale fee schedule.
-This information should be submitted with the Letter of Intent.